zellular-xyz/eigensdk-python/README.md

 A Python implementation of the EigenLayer SDK, based on the official [eigensdk-go](https://github.com/layr-Labs/eigensdk-go) repository.
 This SDK equips developers with tools to interact with **EigenLayer Core contracts** and to build **AVS (Actively Validated Services)** using Python.

 > ⚠️ **Note**
-> This library is a proof-of-concept (PoC) implementation.
-It is intended for testing and experimentation purposes only. **Do not use in production.**
+> This library is currently in active development.
+While it can be used for testing and development purposes, please exercise caution when using in production environments.

 This SDK was originally developed by **Abram Symons** and is now actively maintained and extended by [**iF3 Labs**](https://github.com/if3-xyz), under his supervision.
 The project originated as part of [Zellular](https://github.com/zellular-xyz).